wmhilton-stoplight/platform-docs/3.-design/work-with-content-types.md

       }
 ```

-> Arrays of files are not supported at this time.
+> Arrays of files aren't supported at this time.

 ## Work with Multipart and Form Requests